Breaking Down Toast's Payment Processing Fees

 Toast Point of Sale combines powerful cloud-based software, payment processing, and beautiful hardware, all built for the restaurant industry.Learn more

-Give your guests the ability to order and pay for their meals from the convenience and safety of their own devices.
-This touchless option minimizes contact, improves table turn times, and integrates seamlessly with Toast’s Point of Sale.Learn more
+Give your guests the ability to order and pay for their meals from the convenience of their own device.
+This mobile option simplifies operations, increases revenue and check size, and integrates seamlessly with Toast's Point of Sale.Learn more

 The contactless payment solution that gives guests the flexibility to tap, dip, or swipe when paying for their order.Learn more